Risk Based Approach

-Context, not confession.
-This page outlines how I work, what I value, and how community involvement and hands-on practice connect to the way I deliver in professional environments.
+This page outlines how I work, what I value, and how experience across complex technical environments, community involvement, and hands on practice shapes the way I deliver.

 Define the problem, constraints, and success measures early.
 Reduce misunderstanding before it becomes expensive.